caohai/azure-docs/articles/ansible/ansible-create-configure-aks.md

 ---
-title: Create AKS instance in Azure with Ansible
+title: Create and configure Azure Kubernetes Service instance with Ansible
 description: Learn how to use Ansible to create and manage an Azure Kubernetes Service instance in Azure ms.service: ansible
 keywords: ansible, azure, devops, bash, cloudshell, playbook, aks